lololerigolo60/AI-image-classifier/README.md

 INSTALLATION
 For Windows
-You must have Python installed.
+You must have Python installed and ollama.
+With Ollama, load a vision model: I use Ministral3:3b, which is lightweight and efficient.
 Unzip the archive wherever you want.
 Run the run.bat file:
 Open the console in the directory where you unzipped the file and type